reactjs/react.dev/beta/src/pages/learn/separating-events-from-effects.md

       // ...
 ````

-You need a way to separate this logic from the reactive Effect around it.
+You need a way to separate this non-reactive logic from the reactive Effect around it.

 ### Declaring an Event function {/*declaring-an-event-function*/}